gstanden/orabuntu-lxc/README.md

 ```
 If instead LXC containers (not LXD) multi-host span is desired, set both of these parameters to "N".

+Step 5

 Edit other install parameters in the **/anylinux/CONFIG** file as desired or required.

+Step 6

-Note that if LXD=Y and LXDCluster=Y are selected, it will be necessary to first create the required ZFS storage pool olxc-001 (for HUB node) and optionally olxc-002 (for GRE node if creating N-node LXD Cluster).
-To create this, add /dev/sdb and /dev/sdc storage, and then create the ZFS storage pool.
+Note that if LXD=Y and LXDCluster=Y are selected, it will be necessary to first create the required ZFS storage pool for the LXD cluster.
+The naming convention olxc-001 (for HUB node) and optionally olxc-002 (for GRE node if creating N-node LXD Cluster) etc is suggested, but any naming arbitrary naming scheme can be used in the ./anylinux/CONFIG file for naming the ZFS storage pools.

+To create the ZFS storage pools, add /dev/sdb and /dev/sdc storage, and then create the ZFS storage pool.
 For Oracle Linux, scripts to fully automate the creation of the required olxc-001 zfs pool are located as shown below.
 ```
 zfsutils/oracle/zpool_oracle7_uek.sh
 zfsutils/oracle/zpool_oracle8_uek.sh